samuel032khoury/OOD_Group/HW06/USEME.md

 # USEME

+[TOC]

 ### Command Line Level Input

-- If one wants to have a text-based script as input, they should put "-f" for the first argument, indicating they will pass a (f)ile to the program.
+- If one wants to have a text-based script as input, they should put "-file" for the first argument, indicating they will pass a script to the program.
 The file path should be the second argument.
-- If one wants to interact with the program by typing command during the session, they should put no argument in the command line, indicating they will manually manage and process the image.
+- If one wants to interact with the program by typing command during the session, they should put "-text" for the first argument in the command line, indicating they will interactively manage and process the image through inputing text.
-- Note: The command script is saved in the root directory of the project and is named as `ImageProcScript.txt`.
-Graders can run this file by using ==`-f ImageProcScript.txt`== command line arguments.
+- If one wants to interact with the program through GUI, run the program without any arguments.

 ##### †Error Handling